 - Less stigma than bankruptcy.

 - An IVA can allow you to help organise your tax affairs, i.e. plan disposals to maximum advantage of tax allowances.

-- An approved IVA binds every person entitled to vote at the creditors’ meeting.
+- An approved IVA binds every person entitled to participate in the decision process.